 Our key collaborator, Professor Naoki Ikegami of the Keio University School of Medicine, visited the UK in May 2011 and a return study visit to Tokyo was organised in May 2012.

-Joining Nuffield Trust’s Senior Fellow Natasha Curry and Researcher Holly Holder on their trip to Tokyo were Gill Ayling, Deputy Director of the Social Care, Local Government and Care Partnerships Directorate at the Department of Health and Dr Linda Patterson, Clinical Vice President of the Royal College of Physicians and Senior Geriatrician.
+Joining Nuffield Trust’s Senior Fellow Natasha Curry and Fellow Holly Holder on their trip to Tokyo were Gill Ayling, Deputy Director of the Social Care, Local Government and Care Partnerships Directorate at the Department of Health and Dr Linda Patterson, Clinical Vice President of the Royal College of Physicians and Senior Geriatrician.

 Also participating in a parallel and separately-funded visit were Andrew Chidgey from the Alzheimer’s Society and Beverley Bryant from Capita Health.

 The project is jointly funded by the Nuffield Trust and the Great Britain Sasakawa Foundation.
-In addition to a Nuffield Trust report about the study visit, look out for blogs, articles and other information which will be available from this page over the coming months.